wendyverdonk93/docs/content/faq/getting-started/are-there-any-products-or-services-that-cannot-be-sold.md

 title : "Are there any products or services that cannot be sold?"
 meta_title: "FAQ Getting Started - Forbidden products/services - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: "."
 ---
 As a payment service provider, MultiSafepay is subject to European and Dutch laws and regulations.
-Additionally, we are required to comply with the policies set per payment method that we offer.
+Additionally, we are required to comply with the policies set per each payment method that we offer.
 MultiSafepay is also required to take potential risks and reputational consequences into account.

-Some products and/or services, therefore, cannot be accepted or can only be sold if additional information is provided.
-This list serves as a guideline for products and services which cannot be accepted in all cases.
-Contact our Sales Department by email at <sales@multisafepay.com> or call us +31 20 8500 502 to discuss the possibilities.
+Some products and/or services cannot therefore be accepted or can only be sold if additional information is provided.
+This list serves as a guideline for products and services which cannot be accepted in any case.
+Contact our Sales department by email at <sales@multisafepay.com> or call us +31 20 8500 502 to discuss the possibilities.

 ## Erotica
 * Erotic or pornographic images
 * Sex dating or mail order brides
 * Prostitution or escort services
 * Aphrodisiacs
-* Electrosex
+* Electrosex.

 ## Medicine
-* If the seller of these medicines does not have the required licenses to trade in regulated drugs or apothecary services.
+* If the seller of these medicines does not have the required licenses to trade in regulated drugs or apothecary services
-* Pseudomedicine
+* Pseudomedicine.

 ## Games of chance / Gambling
 * If the provider of games of chance does not have the required licenses
 * Binary options or CFDs
 * Penny auctions
 * Pyramid schemes and other methods related to (consciously or subconsiously) ‘get rich quick’ schemes.

 ## Socially inappropriate behaviors
-* If products or services are used to evoke terrorism or political violence.
+* If products or services are used to evoke terrorism or political violence
 * In case of misleading marketing practices
 * In case of misleading, unjustifiable, or indecent products or services
-* Mind altering substances
+* Mind-altering substances
-* If materials are offered which can be used for the production of cannabis or other illegal mind altering substances.
+* Materials that are offered with the intent to producecannabis or other illegal, mind-altering substances.

 ## Food supplements
-* Food supplements which are dangerous to the health of the user.
+* Food supplements which are dangerous to the health of the user
 * Steroids
 * Supplements which are not supported by scientific evidence pertaining to (medical) claims
 * If supplements contain ingredients which have not (yet) been approved by the European Commission.

 ## Crypto currencies
-* In the event of trading in crypto currencies
+* Platforms for crypto currency trading

 ## Weapons
 * In the event that weapons are sold